Soundproofing a fence – effective noise insulation for a quieter outdoor environment

 Sound-absorbing panels – effective sound insulation

-Sound-absorbing panels are one of the most effective methods to prevent noise spread.
-These can be mounted directly on an existing fence and are often made from:
+Sound-absorbing panels are one of the most effective methods of preventing sound propagation.
+These can be mounted directly onto an existing fence and are often made from:

 Nitrile rubber (NBR)